Seated DB Hammer Curls (How To & Alternatives)

 Seated Dumbbell Hammer Curl Variations

 Looking to shake up your workout a bit?
-Here are a couple Seated Dumbbell Hammer Curl variations.
+Here are a couple of Seated Dumbbell Hammer Curl variations.

 Seated Alternating Dumbbell Hammer Curls